gpozzi/capstone-google-analytics/README.md

 > - Cashless payment started to gain traction.
 Maybe we can take advantage of the mass adoption of electronic means of payment to aim for 80% cashless by partnering with more PSPs (Payment Service Providers) such as Paypal / Stripe / PayU / etc and charging a small service fee for cash payment?
 This can improve taxi service since it's faster to charge, it avoids physical contact and reduces admin time.

 > - With all this being said, I'd take all these recommendations with a pinch of salt since a lot has changed in 2020.
 We'll have to add 2021 data and implement a dashboard in real time to check if a lot of these trends stick after COVID.
 I expect to see a process of decentralization with a lot of workplaces migrating outside the island with a reduction of trips from and to Manhattan.

+> If you want a personal meeting with me so I can explain everything with more detail, you can book one **[`here`]**(https://calendly.com/gonzalopozzi/30min)

+> I'm looking forward for the next challenge

+> See you soon!